andrewbury/SolarwindsInterfaceTrafficPrediction/README.md

 algorithm: the algorithm to try and map the time series only 4 are available ("cnn3","cnn24", "lstm", "lstmcnn")

-numberInSeries: the length of the time series to pull from SWIS (should be longer than 100)
+numberInSeries: the length of the time series to pull from SWIS (in general should have over 50, for cnn24 need more like over 100)

 Over here a typical command could look like:
 "C:\dev\Python\Forecaster>python CreateModel.py in 6924 cnn3 1000"